 The Need for a Gender Equality Program in Tanzania

 Tanzania is ranked among the poorest countries in the world, with more than a third of its population below the universal poverty line.
 This, matched with the high regard placed on culture and custom, places a lot of pressure on especially the girl child, who has limited access to services like education, healthcare and means to deciding her own future.

 With all the beauty that surrounds Moshi it is hard to accept that this city too, is plagued with great gender inequality, particularly in the domestic arena.
 Cases of Female Genital Mutilation are high at 37.8% prevalence in Moshi alone.
 In partnership with the Network Against Female Genital Mutilation (NAFGEM), we are reaching 79 girls currently working through our 6 pillar program for the girls to successfully and safely progress in becoming successful young women.

-Available February to November
+Available January to November every year

 - Participants will be collected from the airport upon arrival and transferred to base

 - Accommodation is based in our own house with simple, but comfortable shared rooms with communal ablutions

 - All meals for the duration of the project, with the exception of free days will be provided

 - Any transport required for program activities will be provided